bitrise-io/bitrise/_docs/cli-how-to-guide.md

 Great job!
 Now let's see what happens when we run the workflow!
 We can see the `Generate time` step title and that it finished with Success.
 But what time is it?
 How could we see that?
 Let's do something about this and take a look at the Timestamp Step's yml.

-> When you are adding a new Step to your Workflow always check the yml first to see the inputs that it requires and the output it generates.
+> When you are adding a new Step to your Workflow always check the .yml first to see the inputs that it requires and the output it generates.

 If you take a look at the yml you can see that it creates two outputs with the given timestamp: